strvcom/frontend/project-guidelines/quality-output/bundle-size.md

 Even though it’s become possible to autoplay background videos on mobile phones, you need to think of which internet network is mobile phone using.
 It could be a fast WiFi, or maybe a 3G.

-Unfortunately, based on [caniuse.com](https://caniuse.com/#feat=netinfo)there is still very vague support of Network Information API.
+Unfortunately, based on [caniuse.com](https://caniuse.com/#feat=netinfo) there is still very vague support of Network Information API.
 You can write your own detection or maybe even put it into WebWorkers.
 But this matters just in case you really need to display a large image or a video.

 ### Fonts